Belarus’ Lukashenko struck down by mystery illness in Moscow, rushed back to Belarus

 Russian and Belarusian authorities have not yet commented on Lukashenko's absence or early departure.

 This is not the first time that Lukashenko has been visibly ill with an unknown, but apparently serious condition.
-During the coronavirus pandemic in 2021 he appeared on TV with what appeared to be an IV catheter bandage on his wrist as shown by images captured by the opposition Telegram channel Nexta.
+During the coronavirus pandemic in 2021 he appeared on TV with what appeared to be an IV catheter bandage on his wrist, as shown by images captured by the opposition Telegram channel Nexta.

 Lukashenko's office made no comment on speculation that he was suffering from the virus and if so he apparently made a full recovery.

-He also regularly plays ice hockey and has played several times on a team that included president Vladimir Putin.
+He also regularly plays ice hockey, and played several times on a team that included President Vladimir Putin.

-Lukashenko has been pariahed since his brutal repression of mass demonstrations following a blatantly fixed presidential election in august 2020 that returned him to office as president.
+Lukashenko has been ostracised since his brutal repression of mass demonstrations following a blatantly fixed presidential election in august 2020 that returned him to office as president.